-Game Maker creator YoYo Games bought by browser developer Opera
+Game Maker developer YoYo Games bought by browser developer Opera

 Game Maker is an entry-level game development tool which has been used to create several indie megahits, including Undertale, Hyperlight Drifter, Heat Signature and Katana Zero.
-Since 2015, its creators YoYo Games have been owned by gambling software creator Playtech.
+Since 2015, its developers YoYo Games have been owned by gambling software creator Playtech.
 There’s been no official announcement that this has changed, but a report on Reuters states that Playtech have sold YoYo Games for “about $10 million”.

 The report doesn’t mention who they sold YoYo Games to, but some investigative folks on the Game Maker forums noticed that employees at Opera, developers of reasonably popular browser software, have been appointed as YoYo Games directors.
 Companies House has filings which confirm that.